tilley-kyle/connect4/README.md

 > - Look into src/BoardMaker.jsx
 > - Doesn't have anything that actuall places the tiles around
 >   - The way I read it, all tiles should be placed on top of eachother
+> #### ANSWER
+> - grid template set up the board and how many elements could be placed.
+So just
+> - - iterating the proper amount of times handles it

 > Work on styling
 > - If you've looked at the app, you'll know